-This is the story of how a young boy saved the life of a United States President, 23 years before he was born.
+This is the story of how a young boy saved the life of a United States President, 23 years before the man was born.

 One of the great things about living in Louisville, Kentucky, is that you are surrounded by reminders of history.
 About 6 miles from my house, atop a commanding knoll, sits the Long Run Cemetery.
 Among the 100 or so grave markers in the small cemetery are the remains of the foundation of the Long Run Baptist Church.